Host a San Antonio Wolf Trap residency at your school

 San Antonio Wolf Trap teaching artists work alongside classroom teachers during 8 week/16-session residencies, held twice a week in the morning during the school day.
 This learning partnership provides critical tools for teachers to improve school readiness for disadvantaged students.

-San Antonio Wolf Trap is a sponsored program of theArtsFund. theArtsFund is a national affiliate of Wolf Trap Institute for Early Learning through the Arts, a Virginia-based organization dedicated to integrating the arts into early childhood education.
+San Antonio Wolf Trap is a sponsored evidence based program of theArtsFund. theArtsFund is a national affiliate of Wolf Trap Institute for Early Learning through the Arts, a Virginia-based organization dedicated to integrating the arts into early childhood education for 35 years.
 Wolf Trap Institute for Early Learning Through the Arts is a program of Wolf Trap Foundation for the Performing Arts.

 How it works